You may have once heard some smarty planty pants say: "All cacti are succulents but not all succulents are cacti."

 All of these plant families falling under ‘succulent’ share certain rules of plant care:

-Here’s where you may be surprised – although succulents have adapted to desert conditions, modern hybrids that have grown up in nurseries prefer part shade or semi-shade during the day, especially as they are acclimatising.
+Here’s where you may be surprised – although succulents have adapted to desert conditions, modern hybrids that have grown up in nurseries may prefer part shade or semi-shade during the day, especially as they are acclimatising to their new environment.

 They need more water than you think.